HendrikZA/general-playmaker/oculus go and gear vr/Readme.txt

 This action is versatile and can allow many possibilities of control for your projects.
 I will be adding more features soon, please keep checking the forum post for updates.

-Please reach me on the Playmaker forums (HendrikB) if you have any suggestions or help with these actions.
+Please reach me on the Playmaker forums (HendrikB) if you have any suggestions or need help with these actions.

 Usage:
 ------